joerivanarkel/AzureServiceBus/README.md

 To work with a Azure Service Bus, you will have to use the ServiceBusClient to interact with this resource.

 ## Sending a Message to a Queue
-To send a message to the Queue, you have to use the `ServiceBusClient` to create a Sender with the queuename.
+To send a message to the Queue, you have to use the `ServiceBusClient` to create a Sender with the queue name.
 Secondly you have to create a `ServiceBusMessage`, with the message for the body.
 Then you await the `SendMessageAsync()` method and finally close the connection with the `CloseAsync()` method.

 ```csharp
 var serviceBusSender = _serviceBusClient.CreateSender("testqueue");